docker/docs/docker-for-mac/apple-m1.md

 > **Note**
 >
 > Docker Desktop for Apple Silicon is still under development.
-Please try these builds and report issues on [docker/for-mac](https://github.com/docker/for-mac).
+We encourage you to try these builds and report any issues on [docker/for-mac](https://github.com/docker/for-mac) GitHub repository.

 ## Docker Desktop RC 1